Filmmaker seeks to advertise his used car — ends up creating epic, incisive, Frankensteinian parody of car advertising.

 As we all know, car ownership (read: the idealistic version of car ownership depicted in ads) is a ticket to adventure, prestige and a place in the pantheon of self-actualisation.
 Of course, that adventure usually doesn’t involve transcending the space-time continuum, outwitting a lunging T-Rex, navigating an avalanche and photobombing multiple astronauts in under two minutes.

 Really, there’s no way you’re not buying this car.
-Forget its “trendy” and versatile design — the efficient mileage and durability alone make this 1996 Suzuki Vitara the new (21-year-old) hotness.
+Forget its “trendy” and versatile design — the efficient mileage and durability alone make this 1996 Suzuki Vitara one of the most affordable and reliable used cars, (21-year-old) hotness.
 This vehicle is the “best friend” you’ve always wanted and — lofty travel goal-setter that you are — desperately need.

 The Elements of Successful Video in #BuyMyVitara